The Bylaws of The San Francisco Young Democrats

 B. Notice

-Notice to amend these Bylaws shall be given seven (7) days prior to any Membership meeting at which such a change is to be voted upon.
+Notice to amend these Bylaws shall be given seven (7) days prior to any Membership meeting at which such a change is to be voted upon with the position from the Elected and Full Board.

 A. Suspension of the Bylaws